 Second year students will be asked to indicate their preference for the different types of accommodation via a web link.
 Rooms are allocated according to the position they draw in a random room ballot.

 Third year students will be asked to indicate their preference for the different types of accommodation via a web link.
-Their ballot position is determined by reversal of the ballot positions in the previous year, with priority given to those who shared in their second year.

-Students who require four years of College-provided undergraduate residence will be offered the opportunity to apply for College accommodation away from the central site through the graduate room ballot process.
+Students who require four years of College-provided undergraduate residence will be offered the opportunity to apply for College accommodation away from the central site through the Postgraduate room ballot process.
 Details of this ballot are circulated in April/May each year.